 On Thursdays, the SYL program focuses primarily on the humanities, and offers time for youth-directed projects, small group academic study, the development of practical skills, and occasional trips to other sites in the community.
 The day is generally divided into three segments.
 The first part of the day is focused on Facilitator-designed activities that represent Language Arts, Civics, and Life Skills.
 While some mornings might be exclusively focused on discrete subject areas, the group often enjoys the interconnectedness of the humanities.
 For example, a current event topic like a Presidential Election allows us the opportunity to do research on candidates’ positions on different issues.
 A natural progression into a public speaking exercise often follows, where young people take on the persona of various candidates, speaking on their behalf in a large group debate.
 Life Skills is one area that has been added to the morning content because the teens have specifically asked for it.
 They are on the cusp of adulthood and want practical knowledge on a variety of real-life experiences: applying to college, renting an apartment, filing taxes, etc. Guest speakers and workshops on relevant topics are periodically offered, exposing the youth to different career options and discussing issues of safety, mental and physical health, and personal development.

-During the second segment, youth are invited to initiate projects and activities.
-This offers the chance to organize a game, conduct a book group, make a film, or mentor or learn from others in countless areas.
+During the second segment, youth carry on projects, have Symposium feedback meetings, and engage in independent projects and group activities.
 This is also the time when young people select different committees on which to serve for their large-scale collaborative project.
-This project has always taken the form of an overnight trip.
-Some places the group has traveled to in the past include Baltimore, Washington, D.C., and Pittsburgh.
-The young people are in charge of planning every aspect of the trip, such as executing fundraisers, researching the location, choosing activities and booking hotel rooms and museum tickets.
+In the past, this project has taken the form of an overnight trip.
+Some places the group has traveled to in the past include Baltimore, New York City, Washington, D.C., and Boston.
+The young people are in charge of planning every aspect of the project, such as executing fundraisers, researching the location, choosing activities and booking hotel rooms and museum tickets.

-A third segment offers the opportunity to choose subjects to study in depth with a small group of peers, led by veteran Facilitators and special guest Facilitators.
+A third segment offers the opportunity to choose subjects to study in depth with a small group of peers, led by veteran Facilitators and special Guest Facilitators.
 The goal is to offer more advanced and direct academic content in a meaningful context.
 Topics often revolve around a particular theme in order to build connections between disciplines.
 Facilitators and young people work together to create the topic choices.
-Recent examples of afternoon offerings include Psychology of Art, Financial Literacy, History of the Cold War, and College Visits.
+Examples of afternoon offerings include Computer Modeling, Shakespeare, Folklore, Filmmaking and Cooking.

 SYL teens utilize the countless resources available on OC’s 28-acre campus.
-In addition to their dedicated program spaces, the teens spend time: tinkering and programming using the 3D printer in OC’s Science Lab; developing their research skills in the Digital Room; building in the Woodshop; designing and making clothing in the Sewing Room; discussing music theory or engaging in an impromptu jam session in the Music Room; exciting their taste buds as they cook with locally-grown food in the Kitchen; or utilizing the bounty of open space to pla y large group games outside.
+In addition to their dedicated program spaces, the teens spend time: creating and exploring using our laser cutter etcher, 3-D printers, vinyl printer, etc. in the Makerspace; building in the Woodshop; designing and making clothing in the Sewing Room; discussing music theory or engaging in an impromptu jam session in the Music Room; exciting their taste buds as they cook with locally-grown food in the Kitchen; or utilizing the bounty of open space to play large group games outside.

 In sum, SYL exposes teens to content areas and topics they may not typically gravitate towards, gently pushing them outside of their comfort zones and expanding their horizons.
 Particular emphasis is placed on fostering a collaborative, nurturing and pro-social learning and play environment.
 OC’s Process Conscious approach lays the framework for teens to feel comfortable expressing their beliefs, pursuing their ideas, and uncovering their hidden talents.
 The collaborative nature of the program invites connection-making and strengthens the teens’ sense of belonging, and their ability to make meaningful contributions to group experiences.

-Shaping Your Life is likely a fit for youth who are able to: self-advocate to meet their academic, social and emotional needs; demonstrate an ability to work independently and stay on task without constant/direct supervision; demonstrate proficiency in conversion between decimals, fractions and percentages; have familiarity with how to conduct research, create a bibliography, avoid plagiarism, and cite sources; and take initiative and actively engage in an ongoing process to expand both their educational and real world skill development.
+Shaping Your Life is likely a fit for youth who are able to: self-advocate to meet their academic, social and emotional needs; demonstrate an ability to work independently and stay on task without constant/direct supervision; demonstrate proficiency in everyday math and computational skills; have familiarity with how to conduct research, create a strong thesis statement and organize an argument; and take initiative and actively engage in an ongoing process to expand both their educational and real world skill development.

 We are strong believers in the value of multi-age/developmental learning and social opportunities.
 Group Tutorial IV participants will often join SYL group members for lunch and outdoor games and team-building challenges.